 - Inclusion and development of TSD chapters in EFTA's FTAs: EFTA has developed model TSD provisions and systematically included these in its FTAs since 2010.
 The aim is that these provisions should help avoid any negative social or environmental impacts resulting from the FTAs, and to provide a basis to react to such issues should they occur.
-The EFTA CC will continue to push for comprehensive TSD chapters to be included in FTA negotiations and further developed where needed.
-The EFTA CC will also closely monitor the issue of UPOV19 / intellectual property rights on seeds in the negotiations with Malaysia. - Implementation of TSD chapters: In 2021, EFTA established a dedicated mechanism for the systematic monitoring of the implementation of TSD provisions in its FTAs.
+The EFTA CC will continue to push for comprehensive TSD chapters to be included in FTA negotiations and further developed where needed. - Implementation of TSD chapters: In 2021, EFTA established a dedicated mechanism for the systematic monitoring of the implementation of TSD provisions in its FTAs.
 As part of this mechanism, the EFTA advisory bodies have an explicit mandate to contribute to the so-called "input phase", i.e. the phase where the Joint Committee established under the FTA collects information on the implementation.
 In 2025, the EFTA CC will continue to actively use the opportunity to monitor and scrutinise the implementation of TSD chapters in FTAs between EFTA and third countries. - Sustainability impact assessments as an effective tool in third-country relations: On 26 September 2024, EFTA released a sustainability impact assessment (SIA) evaluating the potential sustainability effects of a future FTA with Thailand.
 Regarding social and environmental considerations, the SIA recommended incorporating comprehensive TSD provisions into the FTA to safeguard environmental standards, labour rights and other human rights in connection with increased trade and economic activity.
 The EFTA CC is of the opinion that such SIAs are a useful tool for evaluating the possible environmental and social impacts of FTAs and will push for this tool to be effectively used at the early stages of relevant FTA negotiations in the future.